 |Furniture||Double beds (1)|

 Oil central heating with electric fire.
 Electric oven and hob, microwave, fridge, washer/dryer, dishwasher, TV with Freeview, DVD, video, selection of books and videos.
 Fuel and power inc. in rent.
 Bed linen and towels inc. in rent.
 Off road parking for 1 car.
-Shared garden with shared use of 2-acre rear garden with furniture.
+Patio garden with shared use of 2-acre rear garden with furniture.
 Sorry, no pets and no smoking.
 Shop and pub 8 mins walk.

 Cornwall's visitors are constantly tempted back to the beautiful coastline, tiny fishing villages, hidden coves and the world-class surfing.
 Whatever the reason, Cornwall has long cemented its place as one of Britain's premier holiday destinations.